turgu1/esp32-scheme-vm/README.md

 A Scheme interpreter to be used both on a linux based host and on an ESP32 IOT processor.

-**Very** early piece of code.
-This is work in progress and is not ready for use.
+Early piece of code.
+This is work in progress and is still under heavy development.
+At this point in time, programs are able to be run on both Linux, OSX and ESP32 platforms.
+Please look at the Todo list below for more information to the state of development.

 This is a port of the PicoBit Scheme system you can find at the following [location](https://github.com/stamourv/picobit).